11 Most FAQ's About Roof Cleaning

 Remember anyone can pressure wash a ROOF! if you want your roof pressure washed you shouldn't pay more than $200.00 no matter what the size of the roof, after all, your going to have to replace it very soon thereafter!
 There are only a few companies who will take the time to do it right.
 A good roof cleaning company will advertise a NO-PRESSURE ROOF CLEANING SERVICE.
 If they don't! then bank on them using a pressure washer.

-Beware: If a company advertises being in business for 50 years or more and is offering roof cleaning as a service, this does not mean they have been cleaning roofs for 50 years.
+Beware: If a company advertises being in business for 50 years or more and is offering roof cleaning as a service, It;s doesn't mean they have been cleaning roofs for 50 years.
 50 years ago roof cleaning was not needed.
 Also hiring a roofer to clean your roof may not be such a good idea, most roofing companies that offer a roof cleaning service have an ulterior motive.
 They want to get their foot on your property to talk you into replacing your roof. after all that's how they make a living.
 Just think about this, roof cleaning has been around since 1985 and yet not one roofer has ever stated that you could clean your roof, until now when there is a company in your area who specializes in roof cleaning, and that's (ALL-PRO Inc.) we make a living by cleaning your roof and extending the life of it, so we have no ulterior motive.

 We Have Received a lot of emails & complaints about a company that advertises on telephone poles.
 The signs have NO-Name just a number and a brief description of

 what they do.(Roof Moss removal,) and apparently now they are offering some kind of Painting service as well.
-Most of the customer complaints are about the company doing such a terrible job, and stating that they will give them a warranty and they never receive one.Also a company that has magnetic signs on their truck, Beware they can easily be removed and the company can be out of business without a trace of ever being in business.
+Most of the customer complaints are about the company doing such a terrible job, and stating that they will give them a warranty and they never receive one.Also company's that have magnetic signs on their truck, Beware they can easily be removed and the company can be out of business without a trace of ever being in business.
 These types of Companies are usually the ones that ruin the industries they try to represent and leave bad impressions in customers minds.

 February 27, 2003